This information is available as a Word Document or PDF Document

 - an adviser at a carer’s centre or GP practice

-There might be other organisations with welfare rights advisors in your area; call us on 0300 323 9961 to find out what help is available.
+There might be other organisations with welfare rights advisers in your area; call us on 0300 323 9961 to find out what help is available.

 Transferring from Personal Independence Payment (PIP) to Adult Disability Payment